Appdynamics/oracle-monitoring-extension/README.md

             GRANT CREATE SESSION TO appdynamics;
             GRANT SELECT ANY DICTIONARY TO appdynamics;

+2. Download an extract the OracleDbMonitor.zip into your <machine-agent-home>/monitors directory.
-2. In <machine-agent-home>/monitors, create a subdirectory for every Oracle instance (SID) that you want to monitor.
+3. If you're monitoring multiple Oracle DB instances, in <machine-agent-home>/monitors, create a subdirectory for every Oracle instance (SID) that you want to monitor.
 E.g.:

          mkdir OraDbMonitor_ORCL

-3. Copy "oracle.jar" and "monitor.xml" into the new subdirectory.
+and copy "OracleDbMonitor.jar" and "monitor.xml" into the new subdirectory.
 4. Get a suitable Oracle JDBC driver and copy or link it to the new subdirectory:

     <table>